Sun Mon Tue Wed Thu Fri Sat

 like it was dry.
 At the end of the trip, the sun broke through the clouds.
 I

-also visited the charity shop Het Goed
+also visited the thrift store Het Goed

 along the route, but I did not buy any book.
 The route I took, is not